Zackiss/Mending/Readme.md

 ## Threading

 For multi-threaded function overrides, the event queue is cross-threaded, and the order of event completion depends on the total program time sequence, asynchrony may cause event order confusion.
+Instantiating classes for each individual thread is a reasonable solution

 ## Development
 **Version:**